moa-digitalagency/Talento/replit.md

 The platform handles uploads of photos, CVs, and SEO images, organizing them into specific directories.
 QR codes are dynamically generated for multi-environment compatibility.

 ### AI Integration
-Multi-provider AI support (OpenRouter, Perplexity, OpenAI, Google Gemini) is integrated for talent matching, CV analysis, and job description analysis.
+Multi-provider AI support (OpenRouter, Bytez, Perplexity, OpenAI, Google Gemini) is integrated for talent matching, CV analysis, and job description analysis.
 AI-powered search is available for general and cinema-specific talents, with customizable model selection per provider.
+Bytez provides access to hundreds of open-source and closed-source models through a unified API.

 ### Data Export & Backup
 Talent data can be exported in Excel, CSV, and PDF formats.
 A comprehensive system for full application backup and restoration is included.